 Sugar is a carb.
 It is the worst carb.
 This should be stating the obvious, I know, so apologies if you already understand this.
 But I really feel it needs to be said because I’ve had some distressing conversations with patients.
 They’re very careful to avoid a potato with dinner, but think it’s fine to have a little something for dessert.
 “Potatoes are a bad carb,” they tell me.

 How did we get to the point where starch with the evening meal is believed to cause more weight gain than dessert?
-Why do people fear rice, but are happy to eat natural sweeteners like dates or agave (which are pure fructose)?
+Why do people fear rice, but are happy to eat natural sweeteners like dates or agave which are almost pure fructose?

 As a clinician on the front lines, I can say that the low carb, low GI message has caused major confusion.
 15 years ago, I simply don’t remember having these conversations.
 People used to intuitively understand that dessert is unhealthy.
 But now, people fear potatoes and rice because they’re “carbs”, but are happy to eat fruit juice and date balls because they’re “natural”.